2008 Picher–Neosho tornado: Tornado summary

-The deadliest tornado and most notable tornado of the outbreak took place from a single supercell that tracked through Ottawa County, Oklahoma and into Newton, and Barry counties in Missouri in the late afternoon of May 10.
+The deadliest tornado of the May 7–11 outbreak sequence touched down in Craig County, Oklahoma before tracking through Ottawa County and then into Newton and Barry counties in Missouri in the late afternoon of May 10.
 Twenty-one people were killed in the tornado – the fatalities occurred in Picher, Oklahoma (where six people were killed), and Newton and Barry counties in Missouri (where 15 people were killed).
-One other person was killed in Jasper County, Missouri from an EF1 tornado as well.
+One other person was killed in Jasper County, Missouri, from an EF1 tornado as well.
 Eight of the victims died inside their cars, troubling experts who say the inside of a vehicle is one of the worst places to be during a tornado.